-Lerner will choose 4 regional artists for individual studio visits on October 14/15.
-All applicants will be invited to a reception with Lerner preceding his public lecture at MOCA Cleveland on Thursday, October 15 (details here).
+Lauf will choose four regional artists for individual studio visits between April 4 and 6, 2016.
+All applicants will be invited to a reception with Lauf preceding her public lecture at MOCA Cleveland on Tuesday, April 5, 2016.

 How to Apply

 Applicants must live in the Cuyahoga County or one of its six contiguous counties (Lorain, Medina, Summit, Portage, Geauga, and Lake).
 Applicants whose studios are more than 20 miles from MOCA Cleveland may be asked to present their work in a space provided at the Museum.
 All practicing artists are eligible to apply, as well as students in any year of MFA studies.
-Artists who were selected for a studio visit with the last Visiting Curator, Naomi Beckwith, are ineligible to apply for a visit with Lerner, but may re-apply for studio visits with future Visiting Curators.
+Artists who were selected for a studio visit with the last Visiting Curator, Adam Lerner, are ineligible to apply for a visit with Lauf, but may re-apply for studio visits with future Visiting Curators.
 Applications must be submitted online.
 All materials must be compiled into a single PDF document, not to exceed 5MB.
-This PDF must be titled “artist last name_artist first name_NSVC Fall 2015”.
+This PDF must be titled “artist last name_artist first name_NSVC Spring 2016”.
 Applications must include the following images and written information.

 - Up to ten (10) images, captioned with title, date, medium and dimensions

 - Up-to-date curriculum vitae, with current contact information including address, phone, and email